xieyuheng/fidb-zero/docs/manual/04-access-token.md

   We use the [`micromatch`](https://github.com/micromatch/micromatch) glob matching library for our path patterns.

+  Given a path and an operation, the path patterns of the permissions will be matched one by one, for a matching path pattern, we see if the operation is included in the array of operations, if it is not included, we go on to try the next one, the matching fails only when all entries of the permissions are failed.

   For example, we want to have an admin token that can do everything to every directories.
   The permissions would be: